api-platform/docs/core/filters.md

 ```

 On the first property, `name`, it's straightforward.
-The first annotation argument is the filter class, the second specifies options, here the strategy:
+The first annotation argument is the filter class, the second specifies options, here, the strategy:

 ```
 @ApiFilter(SearchFilter::class, strategy="partial")
 ```

-The second annotation, we specify `properties` on which the filter should apply.
-It's necessary here because we don't want to filter `colors` but the property `prop` of the `colors` association.
+In the second annotation, we specify `properties` on which the filter should apply.
+It's necessary here because we don't want to filter `colors` but the `prop` property of the `colors` association.
 Note that for each given property we specify the strategy:

 ```